eriksank/blog/gettier-math-problem.md

 ∃ claimₓ ( JTB(T,claim) ∧ ⌐ JTB(S,claim) )
 ```

-Then claimₓ is a Gettier case.
+Then there exists at least one claimₓ that is justifiably true but not for the personally-held reasons.
+This is a Gettier case.

 Smith's personally-held knowledge database contains true claims with false justifications for which there exist true justifications.

-## 8. The table of Gettier confusions
+## 8. Tabular representation of the Gettier problem

 T: truly justified beliefs